donnell-f/Gjallarhorn-Rune-Translator/README.md

 If you want your output formatted a certain way, see the settings menu for some postprocessing options.

-Note: The jank Linux version requires GtkSharp.
+Note: The jank Linux version requires GtkSharp and even then it only barely, maybe, possibly will work.